veryfi/veryfi-go/README.md

 ### Go API Client Library

-The **veryfi** library can be used to communicate with Veryfi API.
-All available functionality is described here <https://veryfi.github.io/veryfi-python/reference/veryfi/#client>
+The **Veryfi** library can be used to communicate with Veryfi API.
+All available functionality is described here <https://pkg.go.dev/github.com/hoanhan101/veryfi-go/veryfi>.

-Below is the sample script using **veryfi** to OCR and extract data from a document:
+Below is the sample script using **Veryfi** to OCR and extract data from a document:

 ```go
 package main